 States implement the travel ban and assets freeze measures in connection with individuals and entities included in the consolidated travel ban and assets freeze list, which is maintained and regularly updated by the Committee.

-The current Chair of the Committee, for the period ending 31 December 2013, is His Excellency Mr. Agshin Mehdiyev (Azerbaijan).
-The two Vice-Chairs for 2013 are Morocco and Pakistan.
+The current Chair of the Committee, for the period ending 31 December 2014, is His Royal Highness Prince Zeid Ra'ad Zeid Al-Hussein (Jordan).
+The two Vice-Chairs for 2014 are Chile and Lithuania.
 The Committee publishes annual reports of its activities.
 The latest news on the Committee’s work can be found here.
 For other selected documents click here.

 Formal and informal meetings of the Committee are announced in the Journal of the United Nations.

 |Arms Embargo, paragraph 1 of resolution 1807 (2008), as renewed by paragraph 1 of resolution 1896 (2009)||All States shall take the necessary measures to prevent the direct or indirect supply, sale or transfer, from their territories or by their nationals, or using their flag vessels or aircraft, of arms and any related materiel, and the provision of any assistance, advice or training related to military activities, including financing and financial assistance, to all non-governmental entities and individuals operating in the territory of the Democratic Republic of the Congo.

 ||Set out in paragraphs 2 and 3 of resolution 1807 (2008)|

 |Travel ban, paragraphs 9 and 13 of resolution 1807 (2008), as renewed by paragraph 3 of resolution 1896 (2009)